 |Decision Stage||Ads, social media retargeting, landing page, chats, loyalty programs||At the point of purchase|

-The examples below will help you better understand what types of content marketing fit into each of the stages of the customer journey.
+The examples below will help you better understand what types of content fit into each of the stages of the customer journey.

-- At this stage, use SEO content to gain users from online searches and look for a solution online.
+- At this stage, use SEO content strategy to gain users from online searches and look for a solution online.
 Webinars can help drive in prospective buyers and interactively address their pain points.

 - Social media is a primary player at the top of the funnel since it helps reach large audiences and builds a credible name for your brand.

 - Infographics are a perfect tool to highlight all the features and USPs of your brand.
 Remarketing can also help you enhance brand awareness.

 - SEO blogs at this stage should focus on your product or service and highlight the benefits, importance, and uniqueness.
 Providing case studies and resources will incentivize the users to reconsider your business.